sw24f/jump-start-with-git-ameliachowaniec/learningGit.md

 ## There are a lot of helpful Git and Github resources available.

 ## Using Github
-Become better acquainted wiht Github through our "Using Github" articles:
+Become better acquainted with Github through our "Using Github" articles:
 * To review the fundamentals of a GitHub workflow, see "GitHub flow."
 * To learn about the various tools for working with repositories hosted on GitHub, and how to choose a tool that best suits your needs, see "Connecting to GitHub."
 * To understand the different communication tools on GitHub, such as GitHub Issues, GitHub Discussions, and pull requests, see "Communicating on GitHub."